-Disco diva Gloria Gaynor said it best, "At first I was afraid, I was petrified..."
+Disco diva Gloria Gaynor said it best: "At first I was afraid, I was petrified...."
 Whether you've chosen divorce or divorce has chosen you, don't worry: you will survive.
 That said, walking into this new phase of your life can feel like following a dimly lit Yellow Brick Road through the Haunted Forest.
-For your (mental) safety and (emotional) wellbeing, take these self-care tips with you.
+Take these self-care tips with you on your journey.

 Divorce is a complicated process, legally and emotionally.
 If you feel lost, confused, intimidated or uninformed, consider this: it's not about you; it's about divorce.
 No one feels prepared for divorce.
 Well, except maybe divorce lawyers and therapists who work with divorcing couples.
 Or maybe a divorce lawyer who is a therapist who works with divorcing couples?
 No, probably not even them.